ricekot/ricekot.github.io/_posts/2019-06-05-anime-or-cartoon.md

 title:  "Anime or Cartoon"
 ---

+**UPDATE (13 June 2019):** This post now includes an additional step: Data Cleaning.
+I learnt about this in the second lesson of the fastai course that I have been following.
+I was able to remove the images that weren't good enough for my data set (take a look at `top_losses` images in Step 4).

 This blog post is actually a jupyter notebook, converted to markdown.
 If interested, you can find this notebook [here](https://github.com/akshathkothari/akshathkothari.github.io/tree/master/_jupyter).

 After watching the first lesson video of the fastai course, ['Practical Deep Learning for Coders'](http://course.fast.ai/), I was moved.
 All those things that seemed would take years for me to achieve were now at my fingertips.